1 Introduction

 • a discrete variable takes a finite or countable number of values, prime examples being binary variables or count variables.

 • a continuous variable can take (in theory) an infinite possible number of values, even when measurements are rounded or measured with a limited precision (time, width, mass).
-In many case, we could also consider discrete variables as continuous if they take enough values (e.g., money).
+In many case, we could also consider discrete variables as continuous if they take enough distinct values (e.g., money).

 Categorical variables take only a finite of values.
 They are regrouped in two groups,